White House cancels annual picnic with lawmakers amid Syria crisis

-WASHINGTON The White House said Wednesday it had cancelled its summer picnic for members of Congress and their families - an annual opportunity for the president and lawmakers to set aside partisan sniping in favour of music and food.
+WASHINGTON The White House said Wednesday it had canceled its summer picnic for members of Congress and their families - an annual opportunity for the president and lawmakers to set aside partisan sniping in favor of music and food.

 The decision was made quietly last week as the administration was dealing with how it would respond to a chemical weapons attack in Syria.
 At the time it looked like Congress would be occupied with debating whether to approve President Barack Obama's plan for military strikes.